Wall Street analysts bullish on genetic testing firm Tempus AI

 The brokerages, which were underwriters for Tempus' initial public offering, issued their first ratings after the so-called "quiet period" ended on Tuesday.

-The upbeat ratings lifted the shares of the company by 6.9% to $35.57.
+The upbeat ratings lifted the shares of the company as much as 7% to $35.75.
 The stock has lost 17.5% since the closing on June 14, its debut day, till the end of trade on Monday.

 J.P.Morgan forecasts roughly 33% revenue growth for Tempus through 2027.
 It expects the company to turn a core profit by the second half of 2025.